Canon 1Ds Mark II vs 5D Mark II

 Feature comparison: Canon 1Ds Mark II vs 5D Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1Ds Mark II and the 5D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark II offers a wider field of view (100%) than the one in the 5D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 5D Mark II has a higher magnification (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds Mark II, the Canon 5D Mark II, and comparable cameras.

 |Canon 1Ds Mark II»||optical||Y||2.0||230||fixed||n||8000||4.0||n||n||Canon 1Ds Mark II|